nspi/vbcg/README.md

 ## Todo
 - Read video stream from hard disk
+- More options (e.g. motion detection that pauses algorithms)
-- Update to Python 3 and current versions of all used modules
+- Update to Python 3 and current versions of all modules
+- Add algorithms from [5] and [6]

 ## Contact
 Nicolai Spicher ([http://fh-dortmund.de/spicher](http://fh-dortmund.de/spicher))